Snowflake-Labs/sfquickstarts/site/sfguides/src/getting_started_with_native_apps/getting_started_with_native_apps.md

 To create a version in our application package, execute the following command:

 ```
-snow app version create V1 --interactive --database NATIVE_APP_QUICKSTART_PACKAGE
+snow app version create V1
 ```

-This code is going to create the Version number 1 of out application package, in the NATIVE_APP_QUICKSTART_PACKAGE database, the --interactive directive is used to show more information in other prompts different than terminal devices.
+The code above is going to create the Version number 1 of out application package, in the NATIVE_APP_QUICKSTART_PACKAGE database..
+You can explicitly number the patch by adding `--patch <number>` to the `snow app version create` arguments.
+Because the first version was already created, and because we did not specify the patch number, the system is going to add a new patch in the existing version.

-As we explained before, you can also set the version information inside the manifest.yml, therefore when you run the `snow app run` command, it is going to automatically create the versioned application.
+As we explained before, you can also set the version information inside the manifest.yml, therefore when you run the `snow app run` command, it is going to automatically use that version.
 It would look something like this:

 ```
 version: